-Culture is the way we do things around here.
+Brene Brown said that “culture is the way we do things around here.”
 It supplies drive to achieve excellence and encourages leaders to develop, not for themselves, but for those around them.
-As a director at the helm of the nation's oldest college band program, Barry Houser of the Marching Illini knows a bit about leadership.
+As a director at the helm of the oldest college marching band in the nation, Barry Houser of the Marching Illini knows a bit about leadership.
 For 152 seasons, the band has maintained and honed the four pillars that, as Houser states, “represent the spirit of being a member of the Marching Illini: Tradition, Pride, Loyalty, Excellence.”
 In Houser’s tenure as a director, he has reshaped the leadership election process to focus on these pillars, and pushes the 100+ students who audition for his ranks to challenge themselves to uphold not only these standards, but the standards of any great leader.
-The Marching Illini culture is one that, since 1868,, has graduated performers and leaders of many generations who share a desire to carry on the University of Illinois tradition.
+The Marching Illini culture is one that, since 1869, has graduated performers and leaders of many generations who share a desire to carry on the University of Illinois tradition.

 I keep the standards of our organization very high based on professionalism, integrity, and valuing the daily experience. – Barry Houser, Director of Marching Illini